 The Commonwealth should retain its capability to assess and approve projects.
-Commonwealth assessments and approvals will be required where accredited arrangements are not in place (or cannot be used), at the request of a jurisdiction, when the Commonwealth exercises its ability to
+Commonwealth assessments and approvals will be required where:

+- accredited arrangements are not in place or cannot be used - at the request of a jurisdiction - when the Commonwealth exercises its ability to step in on national interest grounds - · when the activity occurs on Commonwealth land, or - when the activity is undertaken by a Commonwealth agency outside a state's jurisdiction.

-The Review has identified opportunities to streamline Commonwealth environmental impact assessments and approvals that it conducts.
+The Review has identified opportunities to streamline environmental impact assessments and approvals conducted by the Commonwealth.
 The most significant gains will be realised by fundamental changes to the way the EPBC Act works.
-Reform proposals including the development of National Environmental Standards and regional plans, and improvements in the data, information and regulatory systems discussed further below are central to improving the quality and efficiency of Commonwealth-led processes.
+Reform proposals including the development of National Environmental Standards and regional plans, and improvements in the data, information and regulatory systems discussed further in this report are central to improving the quality and efficiency of Commonwealth-led processes.

-Streamlining the assessment pathways available under the Act will reduce the complexity of and efficiencies in the current process.
-The first step in all assessment pathways is known as 'referral', where the decision maker determines whether a proposal requires more detailed assessment.
+Streamlining the assessment pathways available under the EPBC Act will reduce the complexity of and efficiencies in the current process.
+The first step in all assessment pathways is known as 'referral', where the decision-maker determines whether a proposal requires more detailed assessment.
 For proposals where the need for detailed assessment and the relevant environmental matters are obvious, the referral creates an additional, pointless step in the process.